Projects

 Intimate partner homicide prevention

 Project funded by the Office of Violence Against Women.
-Focused on (1) fatality reviews connected with intimate partner violence for Latinx groups, (2) the intersection of Latinx identity and trans identity – the risk for homicide for this group is particularly high, and (3) Listening to sessions with national survivors.
+Focused on (1) fatality reviews connected with intimate partner violence for Latinx groups, (2) the intersection of Latinx identity and trans identity – the risk for homicide for this group is particularly high, and (3) listening to sessions with national survivors.

 Children’s National Hospital